Post

 20:00 Busan Night View

-~= 20:10 Leave the tower and exit
+~= 20:10 Leave the tower

 ~= 20:15 Redeem Small Souvenirs

-(Busan Tower construction date)You can use the certificate to redeem a small prize at the souvenir center in the blue building outside (not the one on the first floor of Busan Tower).
+• You can use the pass to redeem small prizes at the souvenir center outside the blue house (not the one on the first floor of Busan Tower).

 A small souvenir is a card, available in various styles.
 I chose a transparent Busan Tower card:

-Heading down from Longtou Mountain Park.
+Heading down from Yongdusan Park.

 20:30 Return to — 龍頭山紀念公園入口 Yongdusan Media Park Entrance

-20:45 Return to —BIFF Square to buy late-night snacks
+20:45 Return to — BIFF Square to buy late-night snacks

 Makgeolli, BHC Fried Chicken — BHC Chicken Busan Nampo Branch (right at BIFF Square) 👍👍

-Margli Wine: Similar to millet wine or fermented rice wine, very good.
+• Makgeolli: Similar to millet wine or fermented rice wine, very good.

 00:00 Good night, Nampo

-Around 00:00, the street vendors clear out.
+Around 00:00, the street vendors all clear out.

 10:45 Lotte Department Store Gwangbok Branch, Lotte Supermarket — Lotte Dept. Store Gwangbok Branch Aqua Mall